abhi-glitchhg/bosch-assignment/readme.md

 ## Improvements

 As model finetuning was not done properly, the i couldnt do much with this.
 In the `reports.md` i have noted how i would improve the model.

+Note: Ruff was used for linting of the code.